webix-hub/react-demo-complex/README.md

 ### Option 2: ProvidePlugin (see the [demo-provideplugin](https://github.com/webix-hub/react-demo-complex/tree/demo-provideplugin) branch)

 Another option is to use [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/).
-This is required if you want to initialize the File Manager [as an application](https://docs.webix.com/filemanager__creating_filemanager.html) (or other widgets that support this feature).
+This is required if you want to initialize the File Manager [as a Jet application](https://docs.webix.com/filemanager__creating_filemanager.html) (or other complex widgets that support this feature).<br/>
+The Spreadsheet and Kanban will be initialized in the same way as in the 1st option.

 In Webpack configuration, add
 ```js